 - Participate in any training and education your workplace offers.
 During a pandemic, it will be essential for various employees to be able to cover some of the duties normally done by co-workers.
 Help train others to do aspects of your job as well.

-Please know that surgical masks and respirators are not the same thing.
+Surgical masks work by keeping the large droplets contained when released from the wearer through talking, coughing, or sneezing.
+Essentially, surgical masks can stop large droplets from "going out" into the air.
+They are not fitted against the face to stop the wearer from inhaling agents.
 Surgical masks are not respirators and are not certified as such.
 They do not protect the wearer from inhaling small particles that can remain airborne for long periods of time.

 What can a workplace do?

 - Ask individuals to stay home if they are sick or think they might be.